godotengine/godot-docs/classes/class_separationrayshape2d.rst

 **Inherits:** :ref:`Shape2D<class_Shape2D>` **<** :ref:`Resource<class_Resource>` **<** :ref:`RefCounted<class_RefCounted>` **<** :ref:`Object<class_Object>`

-Separation ray shape for 2D collisions.
+Separation ray shape resource for 2D physics.

 Description
 -----------

-Separation ray shape for 2D collisions.
+2D separation ray shape to be added as a *direct* child of a :ref:`PhysicsBody2D<class_PhysicsBody2D>` or :ref:`Area2D<class_Area2D>` using a :ref:`CollisionShape2D<class_CollisionShape2D>` node.
 A ray is not really a collision body; instead, it tries to separate itself from whatever is touching its far endpoint.
 It's often useful for characters.

+\ **Performance:** Being a primitive collision shape, ``SeparationRayShape2D`` is fast to check collisions against.

 Properties
 ----------